lucasnorruva/ENTv4/src/docs/api.md

 #### `POST /api/v1/compliance/check/{productId}`

-Triggers an on-demand compliance check for a specific product.
+Triggers an on-demand, asynchronous compliance check for a specific product.

 -   **Method**: `POST`
 -   **URL Parameters**:
     -   `productId`: The ID of the product to check.
--   **Success Response**: `200 OK`
+-   **Success Response**: `202 Accepted`
     ```json
     {
       "productId": "pp-001",
-      "status": "Verified",
+      "status": "In Progress",
-      "summary": "Product is compliant with all known rules for its category."
+      "summary": "Compliance check has been initiated.
+The results will be available shortly."
     }
     ```